 What are the best public school districts in Houston?

-Houston has several school districts, each with a number of elementary, middle and high school options.
-While many will insist that only certain districts are acceptable, it’s important to keep in mind that certain schools in reputable districts may have poor performance records, and certain schools in districts with a less than perfect reputation may have exceptional performance records.
-For this reason, it’s highly advised that expats do their research on districts in general, but also to take the time to suss out individual educational institutions.
+Houston has several school districts, each with several elementary, middle and high school options.
+Many locals will insist that only certain districts are acceptable.
+That said, it is essential to keep in mind that certain schools in reputable districts may have poor performance records, and certain schools in districts with a less than perfect reputation may have exceptional performance records.
+For this reason, it’s highly advisable for new arrivals to do their research on districts in general, but also take the time to evaluate individual schools.

 Is healthcare accessible in Houston?

 Houston is known for its excellent healthcare system.
 Many patients travel to Houston to receive specialist treatments.
 If a resident feels like they aren't receiving the care they need, they'll have no shortage of second opinions.
 Unfortunately, like in the rest of the USA, healthcare can be exorbitantly expensive.
 New arrivals are advised to get medical insurance as soon as they arrive in the country.

 Can I rely on public transport while in Houston?